 15. Is human food safe for my dog?

-For ages, dogs have evolved with us and they have learned to digest most grains, vegetables and meats that humans eat.
+For ages, dogs have evolved with us and they have learned to digest most grains, vegetables, and meats that humans eat.
 Nonetheless, you should steer clear of feeding excessively starchy and sugary foods to your pooch.
-Excessive fat (oily foods) can be harmful for your dog.
+Excessive fat (oily foods) can be harmful to your dog.

 There is a pretty long list of human foods that dogs should never eat.
 If you feed human food or home-cooked food to your dogs, keep this list in mind.